In many cases attics are bonus spaces in a home. This makes it a fun space to design and renovate.

 I love this design for an attic.
 We have loads of books, which can make any room look great with floor-to-ceiling bookshelves.
 With the right shelving, you can turn an attic into a great reading room.

-If you dream of a huge master bedroom suite, your attic space may be perfect.
+If you dream of a huge primary bedroom suite, your attic space may be perfect.
 It’s also more separate from the rest of the house.
-Check out the amount of floor space in the above master bedroom in the attic.
+Check out the amount of floor space in the above primary bedroom in the attic.
 This particular attic includes an en suite bathroom.

 One thing to note is how simple the above room is.
 The walls are white.
 The flooring a light wood.
 That’s all it is.